iquasere/reCOGnizer/README.md

 # reCOGnizer

-A tool for domain based annotation with the COG database.
+A tool for domain based annotation with databases from the [Conserved Domains Database](https://www.ncbi.nlm.nih.gov/Structure/cdd/cdd.shtml).

 ## Features

-reCOGnizer is a user-friendly implementation of protein functional identification using COG database.
+reCOGnizer is a user-friendly implementation of protein functional identification with RPS-BLAST and databases from CDD as reference.
-* It builds a split version of the COG database with which RPS-BLAST can run in multithread, significantly increasing the speed of the most time intensive step of protein annotation.
+* It builds split versions of the databases with which RPS-BLAST can run in multithread, significantly increasing the speed of the most time intensive step of protein annotation.
+* After domain assignment to proteins, reCOGnizer converts CDD IDs to the IDs of the respective DBs, and further obtaining domain descriptions available at CDD
+* Further information is retrieved depending on the database in question:
-* After COG assignment to proteins, reCOGnizer converts CDD IDs to their respective COGs, before organizing those COGs into a relational table of protein to COG, with the inclusion of the three levels of functional classification from COG.
+  * before organizing those COGs into a relational table of protein to COG, with the inclusion of the three levels of functional classification from COG.
 * reCOGnizer further converts assigned COG functions to EC numbers, providing more functional information.

 ## Installation